 Remote work is nothing new nowadays.
 Even in a traditional place like Germany, more people would like to work from home.
 Additionally, the wave of digital nomads and expats is on the rise.
-These individuals prefer to living abroad but still having a sustainable job or online income.
+These individuals prefer to live abroad but still have a sustainable job or online income.
 But what about Germany?
 Can you legally live here and work remotely?

 You can live in Germany and work remotely if complying with all residence and work permit rules.
 However, for a stay shorter than 90 days, none or only limited restrictions apply, hence, one can perform a remote job from Germany.

 Working remotely and living abroad is very tempting, however, one should always consider the questions about taxation, and social security law, among other things.
 Moreover, in many cases, a question of a residence and work permit comes into play.
 Are you working US job and moving to Germany?
 Read this guide.

 How To Work Remotely and Live in Germany?